dooqod/world-smallest-docker-image/README.md

 # just clone the repo
 # cd into repository and run

-docker build -t wsdi Dockerfile .
+docker build -t wsdi .

 # or pull from DockerHub